-Core Laws9 min read· Updated 20 April 2026
+Core Laws9 min read· Updated 2 June 2026

-It is illegal for an agent to mislead you — full stop
+It is illegal for an agent to mislead you.
+Full stop

 Written and reviewed by the ValuQ editorial team.
-This guide is a plain-English summary of UK law — not legal advice.
+This guide is a plain-English summary of UK law.
+Not legal advice.
 For specific situations, consult a qualified solicitor.

 What this law is